LogikSim/LogikSimPython/README.md

 makes it possible to build processors from simple two input logic functions like AND.
 With LogikSim we are sharing our fascination.
 Through LogikSim you will be able to see these abstraction layer for yourself, one by one.
-At first you will start with simple digital element.
+At first you will start with simple digital elements.
 From there, you will quickly transition to more complex functions like adders.
 The next step will be to introduce feedbacks and build circuits that can store information.
 This will enable you to build flip-flops,